ABOUT

 All the people in these photographs are photographed in-camera underwater.

-HOME: The Day May Break, Chapter Four was photograped in Jordan in 2024.
+THE ECHO OF OUR VOICES: The Day May Break, Chapter Four was photograped in Jordan in 2024.

 Brandt has had solo gallery and museum shows around the world, including New York, London, Berlin, Stockholm, Paris and Los Angeles.